Peter Abimbola: Career

-Abimbola made his first-team debut for Northampton Town on 2 November 2021, in a 2–1 defeat to Brighton & Hove Albion U21 in an EFL Trophy match at Sixfields Stadium.
+Born in Northampton, Abimbola made his first-team debut for Northampton Town on 2 November 2021, in a 2–1 defeat to Brighton & Hove Albion U21 in an EFL Trophy match at Sixfields Stadium.
 He made his EFL League Two debut on 19 March 2022, in a 1–0 home defeat to Bristol Rovers.
 He signed his first professional contract in June 2022.
 On 12 November 2022, he joined Southern League Premier Division Central side AFC Rushden & Diamonds on a one-month loan.

 On 13 January 2023, Abimbola joined National League side Aldershot Town on a one-month loan deal.

+In October 2023, Abimbola joined St Ives Town on an initial one-month loan deal.
+In February 2024, he joined Bromsgrove Sporting on another one-month loan deal.
+He was released by Northampton at the end of the 2023–24 season.

+Abimbola left Northampton Town on 30 June 2024 and subsequently joined St Ives Town.
+In June 2025, he joined Banbury United.